 Other critical details to consider including in the contract would be:

 - Confidentiality or security requirements;

 Another vendor management best practice is to have a legal representative involved in the contract process to ensure all regulatory and compliance issues are addressed and to provide insight into any issues that might lead to legal disputes or settlements.

 6. Monitor vendor activity

 Ongoing monitoring of the vendor should be performed to track the vendor’s performance of stated service and security commitments and any other contractual requirements, such as maintenance agreements or help-desk services.

-Moving Forward with Vendor Management
+Moving Forward with Vendor Management Best Practices

 The key to vendor management programs is being aware of the risks that third-party vendors pose and taking the necessary steps to understand, accept (where necessary) and mitigate those risks.